JJsdxd/obsidian/IOT/MODULE 1.md

 		3. allows for larger data to be aggregated and analysed to predict weather etc..
 		4. weather monitoring nodes communicating is an example
 - [ ] IOT Enabling Technologies
+	- wireless sensor networks
+		- is a distributed devices with sensors tasked with monitoring the enviornmental and physical conditions
+		- consists of number of end nodes routers and coordinators
+		- each end node has several sensors attached to them
+		- end nodes can also act as routers
+		- Coordinator collects data and acts as gateway to internet
+			- weather monitoring
+			- smartgrid
+			- indoor air quality monitoring systems
+	- cloud computing
+		- Cloud computing is a transformative computing paradigm
+		- delivering services and appllications through the internet
+		- resource provision is automated
+		- provides computing networking and storage devices
+		- standard a
+	- big data analytics
+	- embedded systems
+	- communication protocols
+	-
 - [ ] Physical Design of IOT
 	- The Things in IOT usually refers to devices that are uniquely identifiable can perform remote sensing/actuating/monitoring capabilities
 	- IOT device can